Murthaja-ai/Strategic-Performance-Dashboard/README.md

 ---

-## Key Insights
+## Business Insights

 **Output does not equal efficiency.** Comparing total-runs and win-percentage charts side by side shows some franchises generate high run volumes without converting that into proportionally higher win rates — production volume and operational efficiency are distinct metrics that don't automatically track together.

-**Execution outweighs the toss.** Across the full dataset: 50.6% win rate when winning the toss vs. 49.4% when losing it — functionally a coin flip.
-Whatever advantage exists is negligible next to actual execution.
+**Execution outweighs initial advantage.** Across the full dataset: 50.6% win rate when winning the toss vs. 49.4% when losing it — functionally a coin flip.
+A factor entirely outside a team's control has negligible bearing on the outcome once execution is accounted for.

 **Home advantage is real and measurable.** 55.7% (home) vs. 47.0% (away) — a consistent 8.7-point advantage when neutral venues are excluded from the comparison.